ioos/ioos-code-sprint/resources/participant-guide.md

 ## Where to go for help

 <div class="aside" markdown="1">
-The best way to contact us during the code sprint is to use the #code-sprint-2022 on Slack.
+The best way to contact us during the code sprint is to use the channel `#code-sprint-2022` on Slack.
 </div>

 ### A note on bandwidth at the event